An Interview with our Fantastic Alarm Engineer Tony

 I’ll start by saying Rome wasn’t built in a day.

-There are many different intruder alarms and fire alarm systems, as well as other types of security systems, and it takes time and effort to learn about them.
+There are many different intruder and fire alarm systems and other security systems, and it takes time and effort to learn about them.
 If you’re prepared to put that work in, the rewards are fantastic, and once you’ve learned the basics, the rest will come naturally.

 What excites you most about the future of the security alarm industry?

 There are lots of innovations coming.
-One that interests me is Home Automation with security features built-in as standard with integrated two-way cameras and links to rapid deployment of guards – exciting times in the sector.
+One that interests me is home automation, which has security features built-in as standard, including integrated two-way cameras and links to rapid deployment of guards.
+These are exciting times in the sector.

 What aspects of your job do you find most satisfying?